greenm01/vb4x/docs/ec4x_specs.md

 #### 2.3.2.1 Environmental Transformation And Colonization (ETAC)

 ETACs are used to terraform and colonize uninhabited planets.
 After use they are scrapped and used by the colony to continue the terraforming process.
-They have a Carry Limit (CL) of one and must be pre-loaded with a Population Transfer Unit (PTU) in order to colonize.
+They have a Carry Limit (CL) of one Population Transfer Unit (PTU) and must be pre-loaded with colonists.

 #### 2.3.2.2 Traders